Elettrotecnica/aframe-vr/Readme.md

                         MozillaHubs, this model has a complex navmesh and uses multiple spatial audio sources to recreate that vacation feeling.
+3. mozilla-atrium - Another Mozilla Hubs model, suitable for casual meetups.
+It showcases the use of the gltf-model-plus component to load models exported from Spoke.

 These examples can also be used as a reference to provide new ones.